datacentricdesign/iob22/assignments/04-generative-art/step3.md

 # Task 3.2 Serve Drawing with Parameters

 The next step is to make the HTTP route reusable for a larger set of requests.
-We want to map information from the URL into argumments for the function make_drawing_radial_lies().
+We want to map information from the URL into argumments for the function make_drawing_radial_lines().
 Flask has a convenient way to do mapping.
 We can specify the parameters in the URL, wrapped between lower than `<` and greater than `>` signs.
 Then, we add these parameters to the connected function.

 #### Serving Custom Radial Lines Algorithm